confluentinc/cp-demo/docs/index.rst

    .. figure:: images/broker_down_failed.png
       :alt: image

 #.
-View Topic information details to see that there are out of sync replicas on broker 2.
+View Topic information details to see that there are out of sync replicas.

    .. figure:: images/broker_down_replicas.png
       :alt: image